Sacramento German Genealogy Society

 I have been interested in family history for over 20 years.
 My involvement in family history is a bit unusual in that I am a second generation American, my father being born in Northern Germany and my mother in Vienna.
 So not only do I have many first person stories, but I am blessed (and a bit overwhelmed) by the hundreds of letters, diaries and family histories which I inherited.
 So my focus has been on sharing these resources.
 As Publications Team Leader I edit Der Bote and Der Blumenbaum.

-image of Ginger HerteMember at Large: Ginger Herte
+image of Ginger HerteMember at Large: Virginia "Ginger" Herte

 I am a retired teacher and have been working on my family tree in earnest since 2019.
 My great grandfather came from Tribsees in Pomerania and great grandmother from Ostfriesland, near the city of Leer.
 Since finding out that my husband's family has deep roots there, I started a special interest group for sharing research/information centered on German immigrants to Pennsylvania.
 I also belong to GGG (German Genealogy Group), OGSA (Ostfriesland Genealogical Society of America) and the Pommern Regional Group of Minnesota (an affiliate of the German Genealogical Society).